Bitrevex-Exchange/Bitrevex-Official-API/private_api_docs/README.md

 ### Overview

-The following section explain how to use the Bitrevex private API .
+The differents files explain how to use the Bitrevex private API .